MTalha641/Rec-System-Project/README.md

 ---

-**Note**: The latest and most up-to-date code is available in the `test1` branch.
-Make sure to checkout this branch to access the most recent implementation of the recommendation system.
+**Note**: The complete recommendation system with all latest features is now available in the `main` branch.
+The system includes a comprehensive hybrid algorithm that combines content-based and collaborative filtering for optimal personalized recommendations.